toolness/nunjucks/templating.md

 ## Keyword Arguments

-jinja2 uses Python's keyword arguments support to allow keyword arguments in functions and macros.
+jinja2 uses Python's keyword arguments support to allow keyword arguments in functions, filters, and macros.
 Nunjucks supports keyword arguments as well by introduction a new calling convention.

 Keyword arguments look like this: